qphl/mabstalk.com/_posts/2015-01-28-adcs-origins-and-obstacles.md

 ## Key Concepts

 Early ADCs used murine or chimeric antibodies.
 These are recognised as foreign entities by the immune system which raises an immune response.
 This leads to removal of many ADCs from the blood stream before they can deliver their payloads consequently reducing the concentrations attainable and duration of efficacious therapy.
 The immune response also causes side effects such as: rash, flu-like syndrome, systemic inflammatory response syndrome or anaphylaxis.
-To avoid unacceptable levels of immunogenicity, mAbs used in ADCs should ideally be humanized or human. , for example The monoclonal antibody rituximab or the ADC brentuximab vedotin are however chimeric antibodies and although weakly immunogenic are still useable.
+To avoid unacceptable levels of immunogenicity, mAbs used in ADCs should ideally be humanised or human, for example The monoclonal antibody rituximab or the ADC brentuximab vedotin are however chimeric antibodies and although weakly immunogenic are still useable.

 <figure>
     <img src="/images/Murin-to-Human-Mab-Comparisons-Annotated-2.jpg">